Understanding About Spanning Tree Protocol

 3. Microsegmentation

-The network is divided into isolated zones, each with specific access controls.
-This prevents lateral movement, limiting the scope of attacks.
+Networks are divided into isolated zones, each with specific access controls.
+This prevents lateral movement, shrinking the scope of attacks.

 4. Continuous Monitoring

-ZTNA uses real-time analytics to detect anomalies, monitor behavior, and respond proactively to potential threats.
+ZTNA relies on real-time analytics to detect anomalies, monitor behavior, and respond proactively to threats.

 5. Policy-Based Access Control

-Access decisions are governed by dynamic policies that consider contextual factors like:
+Access decisions are governed by dynamic, context-aware policies that consider contextual factors like:

 • User identity and role